aframevr/awesome-aframe/README.md

 - [aframe-d3-3d-graph-example](http://cjroth.com/aframe-d3-3d-graph-example/) - An example of a 3D weighted graph using D3 and Aframe.
 - [aframe-d3-3d-bars-example](http://cjroth.com/aframe-d3-3d-bars-example/) - An example of a 3D bar chart using D3 and Aframe.
 - [aframe-phantomjs-continuous-streaming](https://github.com/cjroth/aframe-phantomjs-continuous-streaming) - Browse the web in VR by live streaming a web page into Aframe using PhantomJS and ffmpeg.
+- [aframe-keyboard](https://github.com/cjroth/aframe-keyboard) - A virtual reality keyboard and text editor in Aframe

 #### [React](https://github.com/facebook/react)